 “Basemark’s Rocksolid Core architecture requires fewer processors compared to conventional models, resulting in savings in both electronics and software,” he told.
 “Customers are able to rapidly develop mission-critical functions and not waste time in developing a base platform.”

 The operating system is presently in the pilot development stage, with a proof-of-concept vehicle to be launched later this year.

-Forciot, a Tampere-based developer of force, touch and motion sensors, revealed at the start of this month that it has added a number of new backers, including Gentherm.
+Forciot, a Tampere-based developer of force, touch and motion sensors, revealed last autumn that it has added a number of new backers, including Gentherm.
 Forciot and Gentherm also announced a business collaboration with the aim of developing sensors with the potential to be integrated in vehicle interiors, such as steering wheels, for the hands-on-detection functionality of advanced driver assistance systems.

 The equity funding round also drew follow-up investments from Heraeus Holding and Volvo Car Technology Fund.

 The Finnish startup has caught the attention of automotive industry heavyweights with its stretchable electronics and algorithm solution that not only functions as a touch sensor on car interiors, but also measures and reports force, weight, balance and pressure.
 Its sensor solutions made their debut in North America at CES Las Vegas in January 2022 as as part of a new concept car by Volvo.

 “The automotive industry is changing extremely fast, and we see potential opportunities with Forciot’s stretchable electronics and sensor technology to address the challenges that our customers are facing today and in the future,” viewed Phil Eyler, CEO of Gentherm.